nboldhq/docs/src/connectedapps/salesforce-sales-cloud.md

 # <img src="/img/connectedapps/salesforcesalescloud.jpg" style="width: 40px"> Salesforce Sales Cloud <Badge text="v1.0" type="tip" vertical="top"/>

 **Abstract**
-This article explains how to configure the SalesTim `Connected App` for Salesforce Sales Cloud.
+This article explains how to configure the nBold `Connected App` for Salesforce Sales Cloud.

 ::: tip ⏱ Expected Duration
 It only requires a few operations that are described hereafter as a detailed step-by-step procedure.
 Assuming you have all the required access and permissions to execute it properly, it should take ***less than 10 minutes***.